robtimus/obfuscation-json/README.md

 If the structure of the original JSON document needs to be kept intact, you should use [obfuscation-jackson](https://robtimus.github.io/obfuscation-jackson/) instead.

+## Producing valid JSON

+If string values are obfuscated, the obfuscated value remains quoted.
+For other values, the obfuscated values are not quoted.
+This could lead to invalid JSON:

+    {
+      "boolean": ***
+    }

+For most use cases this is not an issue.
+If the obfuscated JSON needs to be valid, this can be achieved by converting obfuscated values to strings:

+    Obfuscator obfuscator = JSONObfuscator.builder()
+            .withProperty("boolean", Obfuscator.fixedLength(3))
+            .obfuscateToString()
+            .build();

+This will turn the above result into this:

+    {
+        "boolean": "***"
+    }

+An exception is made for [Obfuscator.none()](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#none--).
+Since this obfuscator does not actually obfuscate anything, any property that is configured to use it will be added as-is.
+This still allows skipping obfuscating values inside certain properties:

+    Obfuscator obfuscator = JSONObfuscator.builder()
+            .withProperty("object", Obfuscator.none())
+            .withProperty("boolean", Obfuscator.fixedLength(3))
+            .obfuscateToString()
+            .build();

+Possible output:

+    {
+        "boolean": "***",
+        "object": {
+            "boolean": true
+        }
+    }

 ## Handling malformed JSON

 If malformed JSON is encountered, obfuscation aborts.
 It will add a message to the result indicating that obfuscation was aborted.
 This message can be changed or turned off when creating JSON obfuscators: